RubenCMarques/Deep-Learning-Project-/README.md

 # Species Classification with Deep Learning

 This project tackles the challenge of classifying rare species based on visual data, using deep learning models trained on curated biodiversity images.
-Our goal was to predict the **family** of a species given its image, using the BioCLIP dataset—a collection of rare species images from the Encyclopedia of Life (EOL) labeled with kingdom, phylum, and family metadata.
+Our goal was to predict the **family** of a species given its image, using the BioCLIP dataset, a collection of rare species images from the Encyclopedia of Life (EOL) labeled with kingdom, phylum, and family metadata.

 We built a complete deep learning pipeline involving data preprocessing, augmentation, class imbalance strategies, transfer learning, and extensive model evaluation.